 Starting with SQL Server 2016 Service Pack 1, we can also use database snapshots in Standard Edition.
-So we can create a database snapshot on the availability database in the secondary replica, and read from the database snapshot.
-You might want to explore this option, and read about it here.
+So we can create a database snapshot on the secondary replica's availability database and read from the database snapshot.
+You might want to explore this option and read about it here.

 Now, if you check Microsoft documentation regarding the editions and supported features of SQL Server, you will be happy to see that RSAG is supported in Standard Edition.
 I was happy to see it too.
 Unfortunately, if you try to set up a Read-Scale Availability Group on Standard Edition, it will not work.
 You will only be able to create a Basic Availability Group, as discussed earlier.

 I checked with Microsoft, and they confirmed that there is a mistake in the documentation.
-In the table that shows all the high availability features, in the intersection between Read-Scale Availability Groups and Standard Edition, it should be "No" instead of "Yes".
+The table that shows all the high availability features, in the intersection between Read-Scale Availability Groups and Standard Edition, should be "No" instead of "Yes."

-I asked them to fix the mistake ASAP, so that people don't fall in that trap and make plans to use RSAG in Standard Edition.
+I asked them to fix the mistake ASAP so that people don't fall into that trap and make plans to use RSAG in Standard Edition.